Welcome to the PatternFly content style guide: a place for UX professionals like you to learn about designing with words.

 - Serve as hard requirements that everyone must follow.

-For content and terminology guidance that’s not included in this guide, check out IBM Carbon’s UX content guidelines and Merriam-Webster’s online dictionary.
 In cases where advice differs, default to PatternFly if you’re writing for Red Hat interfaces.

 In true Flyer fashion, we keep this style guide open.
 Contribute your ideas through GitHub.